First look inside Notre-Dame after fire

 Video

-Search teams are assessing the damage to Notre-Dame cathedral, after firefighters worked through the night to extinguish the flames.
+Search teams are now assessing the damage to the 850-year-old Parisian landmark.

 -